Florida Beverage Legislation: 2020 Pre-Session Review of Beverage Bills

-The 2017 Session of the Florida Legislature will include consideration of 16 beverage-related bills.
+The 2020 Session of the Florida Legislature will include consideration of a number of bills affecting breweries, wineries, distilleries, and consumers.

 Continue ReadingThe 2017 Session of the Florida Legislature will include consideration of 16 beverage-related bills.